UMAprotocol/UMIPs/UMIPs/umip-newcontract.md

 # Summary

-This UMIP registers a new financial contract template with the DVM.
+This UMIP registers the `ExpiringMultiParty` template with the DVM.
 This financial contract template enables the creation of priceless synthetic tokens, as described [here](https://docs.umaproject.org/uma/synthetic_tokens/explainer.html).

 Synthetic tokens are collateral-backed tokens whose value fluctuates depending on the tokens’ reference index.